 For the third task, we proceed as follows.
 We have a word in memory that contains 1 or 0.
 We transform it to contain either esp_delta or 0, where esp_delta is the amount we'd like to perturb %esp by if the condition evaluates as true.
 One way to do this is as follows.
 The two's complement of 1 is the all-1 pattern and the two's complement of 0 is the all-0 pattern, so applying negl to the word containing CF we have all-1s or all-0s.
 Then taking bitwise and of the result and esp_delta gives a word containing esp_delta or 0.
+This process is detailed in Figure 13.
+(The instruction sequences we use have some side effects that must be worked around, but the process itself is straightforward.)

-Now, we have the desired perturbation, and it is simple to apply it to the stack pointer by means of the sequence addl (%eax), %esp; addb %al, (%eax); addb %cl, 0(%eax); addb %al, (%eax); ret with %eax pointing to the displacement.
+Now, we have the desired perturbation, and it is simple to apply it to the stack pointer by means of the sequence with %eax pointing to the displacement.
 The extra operations have the effect of destroying the displacement, but as it has already been used this is no problem.
+The procedure is detailed in Figure 14.